jeffsp/proctemp/README.md

 themselves every few seconds.

 To use this feature, you have to know what you are doing.
-This feature is not useful unless you have a web server running on your system.
+This feature is not useful unless you have a web server installed.

 Configuration is achieved by editing the ~/.config/proctemp/proctempviewrc file.